cby-pku/boyuanchen.github.io/_pages/about.md

 My research interests cover Alignment and Interaction (e.g., Scalable Oversight, which is essential to the safety of advanced AI systems).
 I'm also interested in Game Theory and Multi-Agent Systems.

+My current research focuses on the goal of constructing safe and trustworthy AI systems and achieving scalable oversight.
+Specifically, I am deeply interested in the _hard problem of alignment_:
+_<center>How to align systems smarter than humans and how to align them on tasks challenging for human evaluation?</center>_

 News
 ======
 - (03/2024)💥 Alignment Survey has been recognized by [NIST](https://www.nist.gov/)!
 [More details](https://nvlpubs.nist.gov/nistpubs/ai/NIST.AI.100-2e2023.pdf?utm_source=danielmiessler.com&utm_medium=newsletter&utm_campaign=ul-no-415-it-s-raining-9-cves-40-job-loss-from-ai-invisible-prompt-injection).